DSE-AB/pulsar-by-example/README.md

 ### Running the examples
 * Start the ´Pulsar (developer)` Run Configuration in Intellij
 * When the ´AdminConsole´ opens click the ´Install´ tab and install the ´pulsar.devtools.wiki´ module
-* When the module is installed navigate you browser to the page [`/pulsar/wiki/pbe.html`](http://localhost:8080/pulsar/wiki/pbe.html)
+* When the module is installed navigate you browser to the page [`/pulsar/wiki/index.html`](http://localhost:8080/pulsar/wiki/index.html) (The default port for Pulsar is 8080, if that is not available Pulsar will use 8081 instead.)

 Project Structure